 The report, as certified by the responsible laboratory individual, will indicate the drug/metabolites tested for, whether the results are positive or negative, the specimen number signed by the County and the drug testing laboratory identification number.
-Only specimens confirmed by GC/MS testing as positive are reported as positive.

 The laboratory will also transmit to the MRO the certified copy of the chain of custody and control form and will identify the individual at the laboratory responsible for the day-to-day management of the laboratory process.